lukepark327/ethash-executable-geth/README.md

   * The first four bytes are the function selector.
 This is to call the getNum() function so 0x67e0badb.
   * Since the set function has no parameter,
     * The word length is 32 bytes.
-    * The value set here is 0x0000 because there is no set value.
+    * The (parameter's) value set here is 0x0000 because there is no ipnut params.
 Actually, I think that I show you a wrong example...
 Anyway,

 ```bash
 > eth.getStorageAt("0x37b601a8d2367cb5962dd3d67d6dd9c36f0d8040",0);